I’ve been trying to make the very most of this time in lockdown.

 • When I’m feeling energetic I prefer something a bit more fun; in the first week of lockdown I ordered a Zumba dvd via Sky – at £5.99 for a permanent digital download, it was an expense I could justify – so I’ll play that and go through a few of the dance routines.
 Not only does it get the old heart rate up, it gives me a real energy boost for the rest of the day.
 If you’re a subscriber, Sky has now added a huge range of exercise videos to the ‘Buy & Keep’ section of their Sky Store.

 • On the flip side, when I’m not feeling particularly inspired, I roll out my yoga mat and do some stretching for half an hour.
 When I’m under stress I tend to hold tension in my lower back and between my shoulder blades, so I find this both relaxing and a great way to release sore muscles.
 Also, the increased flexibility helps with my other exercise, as my muscles and joints move more easily.

 • Often, while I’m watching telly or scrolling through my phone I’ll use the resistance bands and hand weights to sneak in a few additional exercises – a few bicep curls here and a couple of leg lifts there.
-In fact, if you’re looking for little ways to get started, there’s a fab blog post on exercising at home without equipment from personal trainer Charlene Hutsebaut, who gives her ‘Top 10 Sneaky Fitness Tips for Busy Mums‘.
-They’re all simple things you can do around the home, even if you’re struggling for spare time.
+In fact, if you’re looking for little ways to get started, there’s a fab blog post that addresses working out from home and how to keep fit without gym equipment from personal trainer Charlene Hutsebaut: ‘Top 10 Sneaky Fitness Tips for Busy Mums‘.

 In addition to my home workout regime, I’ve accidentally overhauled my diet.
 Takeaways and gratuitous shopping trips are both on hold as we save as much money as possible, so I’ve found myself cooking a lot more from scratch – both because it’s cheaper, and also because I’ve had more time to devote to planning and making family meals.